Family Law FAQ

 You, the other parent and the mediator will discuss your custody and/or visitation issues.
 If property mediation was ordered, that will be addressed at your mediation session.
 The mediator will help you and the other parent communicate.
 The mediator will not offer you legal advice or tell you what to do.
 The process is intended to help you and the other parent reach a parenting agreement, or at least begin the discussion of how you will be able to co-parent.
 The court requires parties to submit a parenting plan in any Maryland case that involves the custody of a minor child.
 The Maryland Parenting Plan Instructions and Tool are a great way to help start parties thinking about that discussion.

 If you reach an agreement, the mediator will draft an agreement.
 If the agreement concerns custody and/or visitation, it may be called a Parenting Plan.
 You will have 10 business days to notify the mediator if you object to the agreement.
 If you do not timely object to the agreement, it will be forwarded to the court and may be incorporated into an order.

 You may apply for a family law services fee waiver.
-Call (410) 222-1153 for more information.
+Motion for fee waiver for Family Services.

 The Circuit Court for Anne Arundel County has a strict postponement policy.
 Click here for more information.